Ah, winter. That most wonderful time of the year when it’s too cold for the kids to go outside to play so they bounce off the walls inside instead.

 We took our cue from some of their antics to develop events that can be played safely indoors.

-We use soft artificial snowballs, (these ones are great)artificial snowballs but you could also make your own.
+We use soft artificial snowballs, but you could also make your own.

 Find a fairly open space to play and have fun with it.

-Here is our list of snowball games, but you and your little ones could probably think of many more!
+Here is our list of snowball games (with quick instructions).
+You and your little ones could probably think of many more, we would love to read about them in the comments.

-- Bucket Toss: Pretty much the same thing, only have them toss the snowballs into a bucket or bowl.
+- Bucket Toss: Pretty much the same thing, only the variation has them toss the snowballs into a bucket or bowl.
 You can use masking tape or painter’s tape on the floor to mark off a line a few feet away.
 See who can make the shot from all the way across the room!

 - Stack ‘em Up: Try to make a snowball tower.
 You can mention a few engineering principles, like a pyramid shape with a wide base will probably work best.
 The kids can use a ruler to measure their creations once they’re done.

-- Relay Race: Grab a couple of wooden spoons and have a good ‘ol relay race.
-This is just like an egg race, but uses the snowballs instead.
+- Relay Race: Grab a couple of wooden spoons, a timer, and have a good ‘ol relay race.
+This is just like an egg race but uses snowballs instead.
 And if these snowballs fall on the floor, there’s no mess to clean up!
+You can go one at a time and the winner is the one with the best time.

 - Pile On: Have the kids pile as many snowballs as they can onto an overturned Frisbee or plastic plate.
 How many can they load up?
 And can they carry it across the room without losing any?